 LiveTalk is The College Preparatory School's evening lecture series for parents, students, and the community.
 Join us for these engaging, thought-provoking lectures by local and national experts and celebrities on intriguing topics and current events.

-To save your seats, please register now.
-Doors open at 6:30 pm for light refreshments and mingling, panel begins at 7:00 pm.
+*Doors open at 6:30 for light refreshments and mingling.
+The presentation begins at 7:00 pm.

 Local news is the lifeblood of democracy, but that blood is running dry.
 Between 2005 and the end of 2024, the U.S. will have lost a third of its newspapers and two-thirds of its journalists.
 Of the great newspapers that once ringed the San Francisco Bay – the San Francisco Chronicle, Oakland Tribune, and San Jose Mercury News, along with the Contra Costa Times, Marin Independent Journal, and Vallejo Times-Herald – only the Chronicle survives as a full-scale newspaper.
 The rest are owned by the hedge fund Alden Global Capital, which has bought hundreds of American newspapers, slashed their staffs and is now squeezing the last bits of revenue out of them.